Resume Deconstruction: As a recruiter, you look at upwards of 100+ resumes a day and you learn very quickly what makes a good resume.

 - 2-3 pages with most of your previous jobs.

 - Be clear and concise with contact info, company names, locations,and position titles.
 Leave the months off of the dates, as you should be in each position for multiple years (if you are job hopping you are doing something wrong).

 - Enter bullet points with key responsibilities and highlight your greatest achievements.

-- Using interesting colors, templates, pictures or speaking in the third person in a resume will not be beneficial in your search for a new career.
+- Using interesting colors, templates, pictures, and/or speaking in the third person in a resume will not be beneficial in your search for a new career.

-- Keep things tight, to the point and use quantitative data whenever possible and let your achievements speak for themselves.
+- Keep things tight, to the point, use quantitative data whenever possible, and let your achievements speak for themselves.

-Follow those few points to create a resume that will be most beneficial in helping you get the job.
+Follow these suggestions to create a resume that will be most beneficial in helping you get the job.

 About the Author